dbrugne/donut/README.md

 ## v1.0 : opening platform to real people

+**Customization**
+- [x] Set color to random color on user creation
+- [x] Set room default color as pink
+- [ ] Deal with default user avatar and poster
+- [ ] Set room default avatar and poster with the same as user
+- [ ] Default room/user avatar and poster not well set on named transformation
+- [ ] Add user-xlarge size for user profile
+- [ ] Handle Facebook image storage/retrieving
+- [x] Add hyperlink on room name and user username on room/user profile pages

 **Theme**
 - [ ] Add the external page URL link in drawer profile pages (user and room)
 - [ ] Add an edit link in room profile drawer (if owner)